| Up | Prev | PrevTail | Tail |

 command, needs no explanation.
 For example, conditional statements, and while

-constructions, have an obvious role in defining more intricate
+and repeat constructions, have an obvious role in defining more intricate

 blocks.